Cape Cod Kwassa Kwassa: Chart positions

 Following the success of "A-Punk" and "Oxford Comma," Vampire Weekend decided to release "Cape Cod Kwassa Kwassa" as the fourth single from the album.
 Originally released in 2008, the song failed to make much of an impact on the UK Singles Chart, peaking at #178.
 The single was not released in America, meaning along with "Mansard Roof," the single was rather unsuccessful.
+Despite this, the single was eventually certified gold by the RIAA on June 18, 2025.